 Church Street, NW8

-The regeneration of Church Street—home to one of London’s best-known antiques markets, Alfie’s–is also bringing new green spaces to the area, all underpinned by the ‘Green Spine’ which runs right past the Fisherton Street Scheme.
-This linear green route will form a green backbone for the regeneration, uniting the landscaped framework of parks, wellbeing and social experiences.
-The Green Spine will be a new park and pedestrian-friendly route through the Church Street area, linking our new project with Lisson Gardens, Broadley Gardens, and Church Street.
+This linear green route will form a green backbone for the regeneration of the local area, uniting the landscaped framework of parks, wellbeing and social experiences.
+The Green Spine will be a new park and pedestrian-friendly route through the Church Street area, linking our new development with Lisson Gardens, Broadley Gardens, and Church Street.

 This might interest you